ICB-DCM/cOmicsArt/program/shinyApp/helpfiles/SampleCorr_Choices.md

 **Application:**
 - Select the correlation method based on the nature of the data and the relationships you want to capture.

+**Note:**
+- These correlation methods provide insights into different aspects of relationships between variables.
+Understanding their characteristics helps in choosing the most appropriate method for a given analysis.

 ***

 ### Color Annotation